yunfeiluo/Data-analysing-tools/README.md

-# Data Analysing tools
+# Data Analysing (Machine Learning) tools
-#Tools: linear regression, decision trees, k-means
+Collection of functionalities from CoureWork and Competitions